 This amazing vegan chocolate layer cake is incredibly moist and fluffy and comes with the creamiest chocolate buttercream!
 Super rich in chocolate, this plant-based chocolate cake will literally melt in your mouth!

-It was about time that we share a recipe for a decadent vegan chocolate layer cake here, on Full of Plants.
-While there is already a chocolate layer cake recipe on the blog, this one is easier and requires less ingredients.
+It is about time that we share a recipe for a decadent vegan chocolate layer cake here on Full of Plants.
+While there is already a chocolate layer cake recipe on the blog, this one is easier and requires fewer ingredients.

-It is not gluten-free, but it's a classic recipe that everyone should have on hand.
-Perfect for any occasions, from birthdays to Valentine's day and graduation, any excuse is good to enjoy this cake!
-Let's do it!
+It is not gluten-free, but it’s a classic recipe that everyone should have on hand.
+Perfect for any occasion, from birthdays to Valentine’s Day and graduation, any excuse is good to enjoy this cake!
+Let’s do it!

 ⭐️ Why You Should Try This Chocolate Cake